 BEAT eggs, water, salt and pepper in small bowl until blended.

 HEAT butter in 6 to 8-inch nonstick omelet pan or skillet over medium-high heat until hot.
 TILT pan to coat bottom.
-POUR IN egg mixture.
+POUR egg mixture into pan.
 Mixture should set immediately at edges.

-The French omelet is a classic and versatile favorite.
+- This French omelet recipe is a classic and versatile favorite.
 Fill with cheese and ham or change it up by adding leftover cooked vegetables.

-Prepare filling first.
-Omelets cook so quickly, any fillings should be ready to go before starting the eggs.
+- Prepare filling first.
+French omelets cook so quickly, any fillings should be ready to go before starting the eggs.
 Plan on 1/3 to 1/2 cup filling per 2-egg omelet.
 Raw foods should be cooked.
 Refrigerated foods should be heated.
 Shredded cheese and room temperature foods, such as jams and jellies, are fine as is.
 Pieces should be small to prevent tearing the omelet when it’s folded.

-Made-to-order: Omelets are best cooked one at a time and served immediately.
+- Made-to-order: French omelets are best cooked one at a time and served immediately.

-For more servings, multiply the recipe as needed, preparing only as many eggs as you will use in a short time.
+- For more servings, multiply the French omelet recipe as needed, preparing only as many eggs as you will use in a short time.
 Use 1/2 cup egg mixture per omelet.